openebs/mayastor-docs/quickstart/scale-etcd.md

 {% endtab %}
 {% endtabs %}

 ## Step 3: Create a Persistent Volume

 Create a PV with the following YAML.
 Change the pod name/claim name based on the pod's unique identity.

+{% hint style="note" %}
+This is only for the volumes created with "manual" storage class.
+{% endhint %}

 {% tabs %}
 {% tab title="YAML" %}